Surgical protocols

 Weeks 8-12:

-- Interventions: focused on increasing knee flexion, normal gait, and full extension
+- Interventions: Focused on increasing to 120 degrees of flexion, normal gait, with full extension.

 -